meteor-useraccounts/unstyled/README.md

 ## Warning!

-Adding this package with `mrt add accounts-templates-unstyled` does not add any css but for the colors for social login buttons.
-This is to let you write your own css/less/sass rules!
+Adding this package with `mrt add accounts-templates-unstyled` does not add any css/less/sass rules but for the colors for social login buttons.
+This is to let you write your own ones!

 ## Contributing